bbanho/pgm/README.md

 ## Results

- > Small image (50x50) with extent noise in proportion to the circle
+Small image (50x50) with extent noise in proportion to the circle

 ![Noise generated](gen_noise.png)
 ![Removed noise](removed_noise.png)

-Border loss
+> Border loss

-> Bigger images usually require more than a simple rand() to seem more natural
+Bigger images usually require more than a simple rand() per pixel as noise algorithm.
+A more natural noise would be best described in parameters of different orders of magnitude as seem from further algorithms.